david-fried/Analyzing-Stock-Market-Data/README.md

 This script loops through each worksheet (i.e., year) and does the following:
 1. Creates table that displays ticker data aggregated over a year.
 Specifically, for each ticker table contains-
-      -Ticker: Symbol of the ticker.
+      - Ticker: Symbol of the ticker.
 - Yearly Change: Difference between the closing price at the end of the year and the opening price at the beginning of the year.
 - Percent Change: The percentage change from opening to closing price of the year; conditional formatting used to highlight positive changes in green and negative in red.
 - Total Stock Volume: The total volume of the stock.